Sakshikul7/Cat_dog_classifier/README.md

-Convolutional Neural Network (CNN) Explanation
+Convolutional Neural Network (CNN) 🚀🚀
 The notebook you've created is structured to classify images of cats and dogs using a CNN model.
 Here's a step-by-step breakdown of the process:

 Step 1: Importing Required Libraries